califano-lab/ARACNe3/README.md

 ## ARACNe3 (Algorithm for the Reconstruction of Accurate Cellular Networks ver.
 3) in C++

-`ARACNe3` is the C++ implementation of `ARACNe`.  `ARACNe3` presents multiple computational and theoretical improvements to the existing `ARACNe-AP` implementation, formulated in Java Lachmann and colleagues in 2016.
+`ARACNe3` is the C++ implementation of `ARACNe`.  `ARACNe3` presents multiple computational and theoretical improvements to the existing `ARACNe-AP` implementation, formulated in Java by Lachmann and colleagues in 2016.

 Lachmann A, Giorgi FM, Lopez G, Califano A. *ARACNe-AP: gene network reverse engineering through adaptive partitioning inference of mutual information.* **Bioinformatics.** 2016 Jul 15;32(14):2233-5. doi: [10.1093/bioinformatics/btw216](https://dx.doi.org/10.1093/bioinformatics/btw216).
 Epub 2016 Apr 23.